debanjali05/Distinguish_Similar_Languages/README.md

 # Distinguish Similar Languages

 Implementation of a method to distinguish between similar languages such as Croatian, Bosnian and Serbian.
-We implement an ensemble of MLP, SVM and Naive Bayes classifiers using a soft voting classifier along with a character level n-gram (2-6) Tfidf Vectorizer as a feature extractor.
+We implement an ensemble of SVM and Naive Bayes classifiers using a soft voting classifier along with a character level n-gram (2-6) Tfidf Vectorizer as a feature extractor.
 The model predicts the class label based on the argmax of the sums of the predicted probabilities estimated from the 3 classifiers.

 ## Dataset